NZBritannia’s approach to Environmental, Social and Governance matters

 Social considerations

-Social considerations are an important focus with employee, supplier and community relations all playing key roles.
-We monitor consideration of social concerns by our investment managers.
+Social considerations are an important factor when appointing and removing underlying investment managers with employee, supplier and community relations considerations all playing key roles.
 Our underlying investment managers address a variety of social concerns including:

 • Factory farming